 Cages & Enclosures

 Midwest Critter Nation (one level) and the Midwest Critter Nation Double Unit (two levels) are some of the top of the line cages for rodents.
 With their half inch bar spacing even the smallest of rats can be housed in them with no problem.
 They are on casters and easy to clean.
 Search for the best price online.
 This is what our rats all live in, with a plethora of toys, hideaways and hammocks that are ever-changing to stimulate their minds and bodies.
 Should you have need, you can even purchase an add-on unit to make your Midwest Critter Nation Double into a Triple!
+You can sometimes find used CN's secondhand, on websites like Craigslist or OfferUp, for a good price.

 The only downside of the Critter Nation are the shallow pans that come standard with it.
 For whatever reason, since we purchased our first in the early 2000's, the pan has never been upgraded by Midwest.